 Wladimir Vera Villamizar

 About six months later, Wladimir called his mother and said he wanted to go to the United States.
-He left with some friends in January, 2024.
+He left with some friends in January 2024.
 “They crossed the Darién; I think the journey through the Darién also affected the illness,” Mariela said.

 Wladimir arrived in at the US border in February 2024 and he made a CPB-1 entry appointment to cross into the US, but his phone broke, and he couldn't continue with the appointment.
 He surrendered himself to immigration authorities on February 5, 2024, Texas.
 He spent eight months there in prison and was released on October 22, 2024.

 Right after his postoperative checkup, Wladimir was asked to bring documentation of his health issues to ICE, but as soon as he arrived at the ICE office, he was arrested and placed in detention.
 According to his mother, Wladimir still had stitches when he was arrested.
-There are news reports that Wladimir may have also contracted tuberculosis in Mexico, complicating his health status.

 Wladimir was kept in ICE detention until mid-March.
 His mother remembers that he called her on March 13, 2025, to say he was being deported.